ZaidDevv/Trendency/README.md

 ## License

-Trendency is released under the [MIT License](LICENSE.md).
+Trendency is released under the [Apache License](LICENSE.md).
 You are free to use, modify, and distribute the application, subject to the terms of the license.

 ---